inkognitro/react-app-tutorial/06-form.md

 [« previous](05-toaster.md) | [next »](07-collections.md)

 ## 6. Form
-Within this chapter we are going to create some basic form elements.
+Within this chapter we are going to create the basic form elements for the user registration form.
+We are also going to consider error messages for these form elements.

 ### 6.1 Learnings from the past
 In my earlier React times, I thought it was a good idea to store fetched endpoint data directly